adamantnz/lru-cache/README.md

 pytest . -vv -s
 ```

-## TTL implementation (future improvement)
+## Future improvements
-To create a basic TTL policy for the cache (rather than using a read count policy), we can add a key/timestamp to a secondary `OrderedDict()`.
+* **TTL implementation:** To create a basic TTL policy for the cache (rather than using a read count policy), we can add a key/timestamp to a secondary `OrderedDict()`.
 Then when we request a given key, we can write a conditional to return it from the cache if the current date is less than 30 seconds after the item was added to the cache.
+* **Test coverage**: Add updated test coverage html report to repo automatically on merged PR using [pytest-cov](https://pypi.org/project/pytest-cov/).